Please Wait

 Why there exists urgency to use PEP screening for your business?

-PEP screening lays the foundation of a secure onboarding process, including both in terms of AML or KYC.
-This core category of screening help detect PEP, their level of authority and the risk level associated with them by closely analyzing their backgrounds and that of their relatives and close associates as well, so that your business may stay safe from being part of money laundering, corruption, and associated crimes.
+PEP screening lays the foundation of a secure onboarding process, including both in terms of AML and KYC.
+This core category of screening helps detect PEP, their level of authority, and the risk level associated with them by closely analyzing their backgrounds and that of their relatives and close associates as well, so that your business may stay safe from being part of money laundering, corruption, and associated crimes.

 PEPs themselves are not criminals, but they carry an increased risk exposure requiring supplementary AML/CFT measures during onboarding.